 4 More Non-Dairy Alternatives to Cream in Coffee

-If a non-dairy cream alternative is what you’re looking for in a creamer alternative, then there are plenty of readily available options.
+If a non-dairy milk is what you’re looking for in a creamer alternative, then there are plenty of readily available options.

 And most of them are low in fat, too.